chriseidhof/CwlFitting/README.md

 # CwlFitting

-It is difficult in SwiftUI to have a `VStack` or `HStack` shrink to the width or height, respectively, of its largest component but also have elements within each row fill the available width of the `VStack` or `HStack`.
+It is difficult in SwiftUI to have a `VStack` or `HStack` shrink to the width or height, respectively, of its largest component but also have elements within each row fill the allocated width or height, respectively, of the `VStack` or `HStack`.
 This package provides an easy solution.

 The `VStack` in SwiftUI will let you build a column like the one pictured here: